Owl-Boy/CMI-Notes/MOC/Games on Graphs.md

 ---
 # Games on Graphs
 ---
 Games are a very elegant way of modelling systems where there are components not under our control.
 We will discuss games that are played on graphs by 2 players.
-One of the players will model well behaved parts of the system that are under out control (Rajnikant) and the other player models the environment (Sreevani).
+One of the players will model well behaved parts of the system that are under out control (Elster) and the other player models the environment (Adler).

 >[!definition] Game
 >A game is defined as follows